 Lewis has performed at numerous universities and colleges across the country and has been featured in the award winning series, “Russell Simmons Presents Def Poetry.”
 Lewis is the former writer and original cast member of the performance troupe HERStory and host/coordinator of the Midnight Poetry Jams at the National Black Theater Festival (NBTF) in Winston-Salem, NC.
 In 2018, after a ten-year run, Lewis ended her popular open-mic poetry improv show, VERSES, at the Nuyorican Poets' Cafe.
-Lewis was a featured performer at the 2015 Mother Tongue Monologues produced by Black Women’s Blueprint, and can be seen in, “The Cipher,;" “Golddigger Killer,” which won Best Short at the Odyssey Awards; “What Goes Around Comes Around;” "Freshman Seminar;" and is a featured artist in “Art of Love & Struggle: Women in Hip-Hop.”
+Lewis was a featured performer at the 2015 Mother Tongue Monologues produced by Black Women’s Blueprint, and can be seen in: “The Cipher;" “Golddigger Killer,” which won Best Short at the Odyssey Awards; “What Goes Around Comes Around;” "Freshman Seminar;" “Art of Love & Struggle: Women in Hip-Hop.”

 In addition to her career as a performer, Lewis obtained her Doctor of Social Work (DSW) and Master in Social Work (MSW) from Rutgers University.
 Lewis is also an Licensed Social Clinical Social Worker (LCSW) and an Licensed Clinical Alcohol Drug Counselor (LCADC).
 After obtaining her BA in biology Lewis became a certified HIV/AIDS health educator and developed, implemented and supervised a drop-in center for drug-addicted prostitutes for the Community At Risk Reduction (CARR) Program in Newark, New Jersey.
 She also spoke at the New Jersey Woman and AIDS Network Annual HIV/AIDS Symposium and her work with prostitutes has been featured on New Jersey News Network.
 She helped develop a vocational rehabilitation component for a Department of Corrections (DOC) Community Release Program for women.
 She also spent three years working on a CDC/HRSA Correctional Demonstration Project providing prevention case management to HIV positive male inmates.
 Ms. Lewis is currently the Substance Abuse Treatment Director for a 51 bed facility for women inmates.
 For additional information about Lewis' work with incarcerated women please visit her multi-media project, We Are Still Human.